zen-eth/multiformats-zig/README.md

-# Multicodec zig
+# Multiformats zig
-This is the zig implementation of the multicodec [spec](https://github.com/multiformats/multicodec).
+This is the zig implementation of the multiformats [spec](https://github.com/multiformats/multiformats).

 ## Build
 ```bash